Major League (film): Plot

-Early on, the team struggles with interpersonal relationships, with a feud particularly developing between Dorn and Vaughn, but manage to win a few games as Brown and Taylor's leadership helps put the players' troubles aside.
-They discover Vaughn has poor eyesight, and once fitted with glasses, he becomes a dominant pitcher.
-Team morale and performance improve, so Phelps removes several amenities such as their plane and working plumbing, but they continue to soldier on.
-Taylor reconnects with his old girlfriend Lynn and tries to rekindle their relationship, even though she is engaged to be married in October.
+The players struggle to come together as a team, with a feud developing between Dorn and Vaughn.
+They discover that Vaughn suffers from poor eyesight, which explains his lack of control, and once fitted with glasses, he becomes a dominant pitcher.
+Team morale and performance improve, so Phelps cancels several amenities, such as downgrading the team's private jet to a run-down bus, but they continue to build on their strengths.
+Meanwhile, Taylor reconnects with his old girlfriend Lynn and tries to rekindle their relationship, even though she is engaged to another man.

-Nearly three-quarters of the way through the season, the team is 60-61, far exceeding anyone's expectations, and attendance has begun to improve.
-At this point, Donovan, tired of Phelps' manipulations, reveals her scheme to Brown, who informs the team that they will be fired from the team at the end of the season, whether they move to Miami or not.
-As morale craters, Taylor says the only thing left to do is "win the whole f*ckin' thing", to which the team enthusiastically agrees.
+Nearly three-quarters of the way through the season, the team is 60–61, exceeding expectations, and fans have begun to fill the stands.
+Phelps's general manager, Charlie Donovan, tired of her manipulations, reveals her scheme to Brown, who relays the message to his team.
+To thwart Phelps' plan, Taylor decides that the only thing left to do is win.

-Armed with a newfound sense of unity, the team begins to dominate, climbing the standings until tying with the New York Yankees for first place in the American League East division on the final day of the season, leading to a one-game playoff.
-Watching the team's celebration on TV, Dorn's wife Suzanne sees him in an amorous embrace with another woman.
-In revenge, she sleeps with Vaughn (who does not know she is Dorn's wife until the following morning), and gleefully informs Dorn just before he leaves for the ballpark.
+The Indians climb in the standings until they are tied with the New York Yankees for first place in the American League East division on the final day of the season, requiring a one-game playoff to determine the division champion and a bid to the ALCS.
+Watching the team's celebration on television, Dorn's wife Suzanne sees him in an amorous embrace with another woman.
+In revenge, she sleeps with Vaughn (who is unaware of who she is) and informs Dorn just before he leaves for the ballpark the next morning.